Michael Bublé: Early life and musical beginnings

 According to an Oprah Winfrey interview on October 10, 2009, Bublé dreamed of becoming a famous singer since he was two.
 When he was a teenager, he slept with his Bible and prayed to become a singer.
 His interest in jazz began at around age five when his family played Bing Crosby's White Christmas album.
-Other musical influences include Frank Sinatra, Dean Martin, and Elvis Presley, among others.
+His musical influences include Frank Sinatra, Dean Martin, Tony Bennett, Elvis Presley, Bobby Darin and Sam Cooke.

 The first time his family noticed his singing talent was during the Christmas holidays, when Bublé was 13 years old, and they heard him powerfully sing the phrase "May your days be merry and bright" when the family was singing to the song "White Christmas" on a car ride.

 Bublé also has a strong passion for ice hockey and wanted to become a professional hockey player for the Vancouver Canucks growing up, but believed he was not good enough.
 "I wanted so bad to be a hockey player...
 If I was any good at hockey, I probably wouldn't be singing right now."
 He often played hockey in his youth, watched Vancouver Canucks games with his father, and said that he "went to every single home game as a kid...
 I remember I wanted to be Gary Lupul, I wanted to be Patrik Sundstrom and Ivan Hlinka.
 I used to think that being named Michael Bublé was pretty cool because I was close to being called Jiri Bubla."
 Bublé shared his hockey interest with his grandfather.

 From the age of 14, Bublé spent six years working during the summer as a commercial fisherman with his father and crewmates.
 He called the experience "the most deadly physical work I'll ever know in my lifetime.
 We'd be gone for two, sometimes three months at a time and the experience of living and working among guys over twice my age taught me a lot about responsibility and what it means to be a man."

 His first singing engagements were in nightclubs at age 16 and were facilitated by his Italian grandfather Demetrio Santagà, a plumber from Preganziol, Treviso, who offered his plumbing services in exchange for stage time for his grandson.
 Bublé's grandfather paid for his singing lessons.
 Both his voice teacher, Sandi Siemens, and his maternal grandfather never stopped believing that he would become a star.
 Bublé's maternal grandmother, Iolanda (née Moscone), was also Italian, from Carrufo, L'Aquila.

-As a children's entertainer he used the name "Mickey Bubbles".